Pratiksha-005/Full-Stack-Development/Assignment 2/README.md.txt

- Personal Portfolio - Pratiksha Talole
+ Personal Portfolio

-A clean and responsive personal portfolio website built using **HTML5** and **CSS3**.
+A clean and responsive personal portfolio website built using HTML and CSS.
 This project showcases my skills, academic background, and the projects I have worked on.

- Overview
+Assignment Overview
 This is a single-page portfolio designed to provide a quick look at my professional profile as a Computer Engineering student and aspiring Web Developer.

  Features